justeattakeaway/pie/configs/pie-components-config/README.md

 # pie-components-config

-The purpose of this package is to concentrate components configurations (build, testing, etc...) in a single place to avoid synchronization issues and unnecessary maintenance.
+The purpose of this package is to centralize components configurations (build, testing, etc...) in one place to avoid synchronization issues and unnecessary maintenance.